Scalable Community Detection in Massive Networks Using Aggregated Relational Data: Background

 \subsection{Review of ARD}

-Employing node-centric aggregated relational data (ARD) gives an efficient solution to the above issue.
-ARD can be used to create a multigraph using a subsample of nodes that can estimate the global parameters directly, thus eliminating the need to continuous update them with each sampled subgraph.
+We show in this paper that employing node-centric aggregated relational data (ARD) gives an efficient solution to the above issue.
+ARD can be used to create a multigraph using a subsample of nodes that can estimate the global parameters directly, eliminating the need to continuously update the global parameters with each sampled subgraph.
 Aggregated relational data is commonly used in the study of social networks \citep{diprete2011segregation}.
 Sociologists are interested in the connections between people and gather information through sample surveys \citep{mccarty2001comparing}.
 Ideally, a respondent would reveal some personal information and enumerate all the persons he or she knows \citep{shelley1995knows}.
 However, this is not always feasible since people may be reluctant to report membership to a certain group due to social pressure or stigma.
-Individuals with a certain sexual orientation may not be comfortable revealing such information in a survey.
 Additionally, enumerating one's network of friends and acquaintances is not practical especially since personal network sizes run to the hundreds of individuals.
 To get around this obstacle, survey enumerators ask questions of the form ``How many $X$'s do you know?," where $X$ represents a subpopulation of interest.
 For example, $X$ can be the subpopulation of people with first name Michael.
 Rather than having data on the connections individually, we get the total number of links the respondent has with Michaels.
 This idea can be extended to other networks with well-defined subpopulations.

 \citet{mccormick2015latent} modeled ARD as a partially observed full network.
 By first positing a model of the complete graph and deriving the model for the ARD, they were able to establish a framework that yielded an explicit relationship between complete graph features and the sampled data.
 This connection illuminates how inferences made on the smaller graph effects inferences made on the complete graph.